 This post is a revision of a piece I wrote in 2008 for my then-blog, Workshop Porkchop.
 I was an adventuring writer at the time.
 Now, more of a stay-at-home writer, this is a good reminder for me.
 I hope it inspires your writing and my own!

 PENNING A PLOT IS A WILD RIDE—for both the writer and the character whose story is being told.
 Ups!
 Downs!
 Chills!
 Thrills!
 And then … that horrifying moment halfway through your draft when you, author, realize you don’t know what happens next!

 For ten years, I’ve been helping writers extricate themselves from exactly that hairy spot—using a process called the Plot Clock.
-Like a AAA road map of their narrative, the Plot Clock shows writers how to organize story events to get their characters to make the changes needed to fulfill their story’s purpose.
+A virtual AAA road map of a narrative, the Plot Clock shows writers how to organize story events to get their characters to make the changes needed to fulfill their story’s purpose.

 SOMETIMES, I JUST WANT to give a tarot archetype a good shake!
 The Knight of Pentacles, for example.
 Sure, he’s got plenty of good qualities: He’s hard working, loyal, and reliable.
 You can trust him with your last dollar, which he’ll prudently invest for you.

 But he’s so freakin’ cautious!
 Before taking any action, he’ll weigh every possible pro and con—leading you to ask, “How much research is really necessary before you just go to Best Buy and replace the microwave that blew up TWO MONTHS AGO?”
 (Did I mention I was married to this guy?)

 His caution extends to writing, too.
 Under his influence, we might believe we should know exactly what we’re going to say before we commit so much as a word to the page.
 Which, for sure, will stop us dead in our writing tracks.
 For this reason, the Knight of Pentacles might well be the Patron Saint of Writer’s Block.